top of page

 G2 8LU

-• The turbines will be on a very elevated site making it the the most highly visible local development yet proposed.
-They will skyline over a very wide area, dominating the enclosing hills of the scenic coastline of East Sutherland and will be clearly seen from parts of the A9 tourist route.
+• The pylons will be on a very elevated site making it the the most highly visible local development yet proposed.
+They will skyline over a very wide area, dominating the enclosing hills of the scenic coastline of East Sutherland and will be clearly seen from parts of the A9 route.

 bottom of page